dotnet/csharplang/proposals/low-level-struct-improvements.md

         // of the current method and hence the same as the receiver.
         _field = p1;

-        // ERROR: the [DoesNotEscape] attribute changes the *safe-to-escape*
+        // Error: the [DoesNotEscape] attribute changes the *safe-to-escape*
         // to be limited to the current method scope.
 Hence it cannot be
         // assigned to a receiver than has a *safe-to-escape* scope outside the
         // current method.